Intro

 There are multiple ways of doing this, with the most common ones

 outlined below.
-You can look at josh#596
+You can look at josh#596 for a

 discussion of several other methods.